rishabh-bhurli/rishabh-bhurli/README.md

 -- Inserting data into the table 'rishabh'
 INSERT INTO rishabh (name, about, profession, learning, collaboration_interests, interests, email) VALUES (
-    'Nikhil',
+    'Rishabh Bhurli',
-    'Hi, this is Nikhil 👋',
+    'Hi, this is Rishabh',
-    'Backend Developer',
+    'HTML CSS and JS',
-    'Deep Learning and Neural Networks',
+    'JavaScript',
     'Collaborate on Open-Source projects',
     'Exploring different technologies',
-    'nikhil25803@gmail.com'
+    'iamrishabh9@gmail.com'
 );

 -- Querying the 'rishabh' table to display my bio